Data-4-Climate-Action-Edinburgh/home/_posts/2023-06-12-Storytelling-with-our-survey-results.md

+---
+title: "Blogpost: Storytelling, with something better than a pie chart"
+tags: [climate, data analysis]
+date: 2022-06-12
+---

 # Blogpost: Storytelling, with something better than a pie chart

 This group, Data 4 Climate Action Edinburgh, is about learning and sharing skills as much as anything else.
 That's what's behind our latest creation - a simple data visualisation.
 But one that tells a story.
 I will go back to the beginning...